sous-chefs/webpi/README.md

 - accept_eula: specifies that WebpiCmdline should auto-accept EULAs.
 Default is false.
 - suppress_reboot: specifies if we need to stop or suppress the reboot.
 Default is True.
 - iis_express: used only with applications that intergrate with IIS.
 Default value is False.
+- mysql_password: Used to give a mysql password for application which requires it.
+- sql_password: Used to give a sql password for application which requires it.
 - other_options: Any other options related to applications needed to be appended.
 Default value is empty string.
 - returns: specifies the return value(s) expected for a successful installation.
 Can be a single integer or array of integers.
 Default is [0, 42]